 Law school admissions consulting is a great way to strengthen your chances of acceptance and gain skills you will use long after you are accepted to your top-choice law school program.
 But does everyone need law school admissions consulting to get in?
 Not every student hires a consultant and some students choose to go through the rigorous law school admissions process alone.
 But there is no doubt that every single applicant can benefit from one-on-one law school admissions consulting.
 Why?
-Read our article to learn more.
-In this article, we will discuss what law school admissions consulting is and what it does, and how it can be your competitive edge among thousands of other applicants.
+Well, in this article, we will discuss what law school admissions consulting is and what it does, and how it can be your competitive edge among thousands of other applicants.
 Finally, we will answer whether you really need law school admissions consulting.
+Read on to learn more!

 >>Want us to help you get accepted?
 Schedule a free strategy call here.<<